Tencent/omi/README.md

 > If you want to be compatible with IE11, use the Omi file of [→ this project](https://github.com/Tencent/omi/tree/master/packages/omi-ie11).
 This project uses JSON Diff + Timer instead of Proxy.

-> You can dynamically load the JS of this project in the IE9 environment, and the proxy version is still used in other environments.
+> You can dynamically load the JS of this project in the IE11 environment, and the proxy version is still used in other environments.

+> You can also give up the store system and use omi-mobx to be compatible with IE11.

 ## Links